Modern Cloth Nappies: easy and so rewarding

 I am a big believer that you can't and shouldn't take on ALL the problems and issues with everything in the world.
 It will make you miserable and you would need to completely opt out of how we all live our lives as everything we do and use has a negative cost to either our environment, animals or fellow humans.
 For me I think its important to do your part by standing up and being passionate about just the things that you are drawn to and what you find important.
 That way everyone is making a difference across all areas of our consumption, treatment and waste of everything in our world.
 So when I found out about the environmental impact for disposable nappies and that the alternative solution was something I was happy to do, I dived into the world of MCN (modern cloth nappies!).

-I am not writing this to shame on anyone using disposables, I am positive that they are doing many other things to better the world that I am yet or never will do.
+I am not writing this to shame on anyone using disposables, I still use them in combination with MCN.
+I am positive that they are doing many other things to better the world that I am yet or never will do.
 I am writing this for the people who were like me and had no idea about how big the disposable issue is and are open to how easy and rewarding using cloth nappies can be.

 What is the environmental cost of Disposable Nappies verse Cloth Nappies?